huanlin/huanlin.github.io/content/en/blog/2024-03-27-bootstrap5-breaks-redoc-sidemenu/index.md

 Note that when the above code is removed, Hugo will fail to build the website because there are many modules depending on it.
 Therefore, there are more lines need to be removed in the same file.
 [Click here to see more code on GitHub](https://github.com/google/docsy/blob/v0.9.0/assets/scss/main.scss#L8-#L9)

-At the end of the day, I managed to remove Bootstrap and related code.
-The website was built successfuly and the side menu in the Redoc page worked normally.
+At the end of the day, I managed to remove Bootstrap CSS v5.x and related code.
+The website was built successfully and the side menu in the Redoc page worked normally.

 ### Possible related issues